scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 This post will focus on the other type, the **💡💡meta idea💡💡**.

 1. The definition of "meta idea"
-2. Discussion on how to meta ideas
+2. How to act on meta ideas
-3. Categories of meta ideas
+3. Categorization of types of meta ideas
-4. I'll share a number of my meta ideas
+4. My meta ideas
-5. I'll provide links to others' meta ideas
+5. Others' meta ideas - brief discussion and lots of resources

 ## What is a "Meta Idea"?

 A meta idea is an instruction that, if acted on, could generate a concrete idea.
 Some analogies:

-- It’s like the software and hardware equipment in a plastic manufacturing factory that could be configured to shape plastic into just about anything.
-Or a 3D printer.
+- It’s like a 3D printer and its design capabilities
 - In the programming world, a meta idea is like an object-oriented _class_, and the concrete idea is an _instantiation_ of the class.
 [Object-oriented programming - Wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming#Objects_and_classes)

 ![Meta Idea Factory](meta-ideas.png)